 Throughout the time of the base’s existence, Otley peace action group has held demonstrations and campaigned against it.
 A group of women, including Lindis Percy and Anne Lee, has focused particular attention on this foreign intrusion and has repeatedly entered the base and obtained valuable information—more power to their elbow.
 If Parliament will not provide accountability, people outside always will.
 While Parliament remains inert, it is people outside this place who have pushed Parliament along the road to democracy. …

-Dr Martin Schweiger tells us why he comes regularly to the weekly Tuesday evening (6pm – 8pm) demonstrations – organised by the Campaign for the Accountability of American Bases – outside the main entrance to ‘RAF’ Menwith Hill near Harrogate, North Yorkshire.
+This is the first of a new series of videos about CAAB.Dr Martin Schweiger tells us why he comes regularly to the weekly Tuesday evening (6pm – 8pm) demonstrations – organised by the Campaign for the Accountability of American Bases – outside the main entrance to ‘RAF’ Menwith Hill near Harrogate, North Yorkshire.

 Produced and directed by Mark Spark (Blackrock productions).

 I Spy Dactylorhiza at the US Base at Menwith Hill

 “I took half an hour off from this week’s Tuseday Night Demo at the Menwith Hill Spy Base (www.caab.org.uk) to look at the dactylorhiza on Willow Carr Corner.
 The site has a wide range of forms in colour and shape.
 The shapes vary from strongly tri-lobed (Dact 5) (the local name for these is Crow’s Foot Orchid.)
 To ones where the lobes are hard to see (Dact 3).
 My favourite of the colour forms is Dact 2.